| GENERAL | BLOGGING | PHOTOGRAPHY |

 What do you do with all the food you make and does it all get eaten?

 First, I assure you that everything gets eaten (I hate to waste, even things that might be thought of as nothing more than compost).
-If it’s a savory dish, it was most likely breakfast, lunch, or dinner for Mike and/or I, or occasionally it was something we served to guests (that is, if it’s a dish that can be made ahead of time).
-Many of my main course recipes make a relatively large amount of food, which works out well for us because we love leftovers (even after they’ve been frozen)…or maybe I should be more specific, and say that I love having a few nights off cooking and Mike doesn’t mind eating leftovers.
+If it’s a savory dish, it was most likely breakfast, lunch, or dinner, and occasionally it was something I served to guests (that is, if it’s a dish that can be made in advance so I have time to photograph it).
+Many of my main course recipes make a relatively large amount of food, which works out well because I love having leftovers on hand and freezing them for a quick meal on a busy night.
+On the other hand, after being tasted (for quality control purposes, of course) most of the sweets I make are immediately gifted to family, friends, neighbors, etc.

 Where do you buy your plates and bowls?

 Anywhere and everywhere!
 I like unique finds, so my favorite shopping venues are typically vintage/antique stores and flea markets.
-I also heart Anthropologie, Crate&Barrel, Williams-Sonoma, and Sur La Table.
+I also heart West Elm, Anthropologie, Crate&Barrel, Williams-Sonoma, and Sur La Table.

 When did you start blogging?